SecondNewtonLaw/Global-Functions-Documentation/Libraries/Instances.md

 > This is an implementation detail; as a regular scripter, you may ignore this!
 > The container in which the elements sit in, should not be findable directly.
 For example, a descendant for loop through CoreGui shouldn't find the container.
 Although if found directly, the container's parent should be clonereffed.
 >
-> If you're going for a different approach from the one above, make sure the container is able to be found in the registry
+> If you're going for a different approach from the one above, make sure the container is able to be found in the registry.

 Returns a hidden UI container that minimalizes most detection methods.